-Ringing in your ears can be an unpleasant issue for anyone and may appear at any time, but when it’s a frequent or chronic problem it could lead to a more serious hearing disorder, such as tinnitus.
+Ringing in your ears can be an unpleasant issue for anyone and may appear at any time.
+However, when it’s a frequent or chronic problem it could lead to a more serious hearing disorder, such as tinnitus.

-This problem is characterized by a constant ringing sound that affects one or both of your ears, usually due to the fact that your inner ear is filled with fluid and is transmitting sound to your auditory nerve.
+This problem is characterized by a constant ringing sound that affects one or both of your ears.
+It’s usually due to the fact that your inner ear is fill of fluid and is transmitting sound to your auditory nerve.

-In most places it’s only audible to the sufferer and may be associated with hearing loss.
+In most cases, the sound is only audible to the sufferer and may be connected to hearing loss.

-That’s why it’s very important to be able to distinguish between occasional ringing in your ears caused by nearby sound and the chronic presence of tinnitus, which could signal the existence of a much bigger hearing problem.
+That’s why it’s very important to be able to distinguish between occasional ringing in your ears that comes from nearby sounds and the chronic presence of tinnitus.
+This is because this could signal the existence of a much bigger hearing problem.

 What are the symptoms of tinnitus?